 Contract closeout activities are straightforward especially for small value contract and purchase order.
-However in high value contracts involving progress payment and / or retention payment, the procurement officer ensures that all contractual obligations have been fulfil by supplier or contractor and that residual obligations – such as all product or service have been provided, documentation in the contract file shows receipt & formal acceptance of all contract terms, there are no claims or investigations pending, any property provided by the Project is returned & discrepancies resolved, warranty matters are resolved and defect period elapsed, any necessary audit has been satisfactorily finalized, final invoice has been submitted and paid, and clearly defined in terms of responsibility, liability, procedures and timeframes.
+However in high value contracts involving progress payment and / or retention payment, the procurement officer ensures that all contractual obligations have been fulfill by supplier or contractor and that residual obligations – such as all product or service have been provided, documentation in the contract file shows receipt & formal acceptance of all contract terms, there are no claims or investigations pending, any property provided by the Project is returned & discrepancies resolved, warranty matters are resolved and defect period elapsed, any necessary audit has been satisfactorily finalized, final invoice has been submitted and paid, and clearly defined in terms of responsibility, liability, procedures and time frames.

 With procurement contract, procurement officer and project team have easy clearly determined the contractor or supplier scoop of work and product specification.
 As for maintaining an easy flow of the agreements, procurement contract has been an effective and efficient tool.